JuliaInterop/MATLAB.jl/README.md

 * Creating and manipulating mxArrays (the data structure that MATLAB used to represent arrays and other kinds of data)

 * Communicating with MATLAB engine sessions

+### Note
+MATLAB string arrays are not supported, and will throw an error.
+This also applies if they are nested within a MATLAB struct.
+This is a limitation of the MATLAB C api.
+The MATLAB function 'convertContainedStringsToChars' may be used to facilitate conversion to a compatible format for use with `MATLAB.jl`.

 ## Installation